yaroslaff/ws-emit/README.md

 WS-Emit is simple microservice app to send (backend-to-frontend, one way) instant signals from backend to frontend web applications running in browser. ws-emit handles CORS configuration and authentication mechanism for different *room-spaces*.

 Example usages:
-- ecommerce website may update prices and stock information for all visitors in realtime, without need to refresh.
-And logged-in customers can see realtime status of their orders.
+- ecommerce website may update prices, stock and orders information for all visitors in realtime, without need to refresh.
-- social network may show user if someone is writing new comment right now and display comment when it will be sent
+- social network may show user if someone is writing new comment right now and display comment when it will be submitted
 - backend may update frontend about status of long-running requests, such as 'build is N% ready', 'deploying'

 WS-Emit is isolated microservice, running as separate process, so it does not require any integration and compatibility with your application.